GarvitKumar854/Sigma-Web-Development/44_JavaScript_Object_Oriented/README.md

 ### 1. Classes
 - A **class** is a blueprint for creating objects.
 - It defines the properties and methods that the objects created from it will have.
-- Introduced in ES6, the class syntax is a more structured way to handle objects and inheritance.
+- Introduced in ES6, the class syntax is a more structured way to handle objects and inheritance.<br>
 **Syntax:**
 ```js
 class Person {